- About Us

 - Ear Plugs!
 Most of our accommodation is in dormitories, so if you’re a light sleeper you’ll appreciate these (not available easily in India).

 Note on availability: toiletries such as shampoo (with and without conditioner), soap, toothpaste, toothbrushes, toilet paper, razors and laundry detergent are inexpensive and readily available throughout India.
 Deodorants without a strong scent are harder to find.
 Sanitary pads and tampons are available in India, but they are usually of inferior quality to Western versions, so you may want to bring supplies of these items with you to India.
+We have a very small shop (shelf!) in our reception office where emergency toiletries can be purchased between 1 – 2pm during the course, but it’s best not to rely on this and come prepared instead!

 Please DO NOT bring: